mfenner/mfenner.github.io/_posts/2013-08-04-automatically-list-all-your-publications-in-your-blog.md

 title: "Automatically list all your publications in your blog"
 tags: [citation, orcid]
 ---
 A common feature of blogs written by scientists is a listing of all their publications.
 Publication lists are a great way to provide background information about your research.
 Publication lists should provide links to the fulltext versions of these publications, should be nicely formatted - e.g. using a common citation style such as APA - and should be easy to maintain.
-A number of tools for a variety of blogging platforms (including Wordpress and Jekyll) are available to help with this task, but maintaining the list of publications has remained difficult.
+A number of tools for a variety of blogging platforms (including Wordpress and Jekyll) are available to help with this task, but maintaining the list of publications has remained difficult.<!--more-->

 Publication lists are best maintained in a system built for this purpose.
 This could be either a reference manager, or a profile page in a social network for scientists.
 Even better suited for this task is your Open Researcher & Contributor ID ([ORCID](http://orcid.org)) profile, as this service [@haak2012a] directly integrates with a number of bibliographic databases and makes the profile information available via an open API.